A ‘Never Event’ is defined as the “kind of mistake that should never happen” in the field of medical treatment.

 Our client received a final settlement for £17,500.
 She has since been able to pay off some of her debts, which had caused her additional stress during the Covid-19 lockdown.
 As a self-employed a fitness instructor, she had been unable to work for extended periods during the pandemic restrictions.

-Our client has since shared her own views of Melanie’s representation.
+Our client has since shared her own views of her representation.
 She said in a customer survey: